abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 An **expression tree** is a tree for an expression such that each function or operator corresponds to an interior node of the tree, and the arguments/parameters of the function are the ordered child nodes.
+The leaves of an expression tree are the **literal tokens**, i.e., the tokens which are also their own subtrees in the final expression tree.
+The other tokens appear in the tree as interior nodes.

 A **parse tree** or **derivation tree**, on the other hand, corresponds to a grammar.
 The internal nodes all correspond to grammar productions.
-In parse tree the leaves of the tree are identically the actual tokens (literals) returned from the lexer, whereas in an expression tree some of the literals are represented by internal nodes.
+In a parse tree the leaves of the tree are all tokens (literal and non-literal) returned from the lexer.
 An **abstract syntax tree (AST)** is an abstract representation of the information in a parse tree or expression tree, in some format chosen to be convenient.
 A Pratt parser can produce any of the above kinds of trees, depending on how the handler functions are defined, but naturally produces expression trees.
-The term **syntax tree** will be used to refer to any of the above types of trees.
+The term **syntax tree** will generally refer to any of the above types of trees.

-..
-Is a parse tree just a derivation tree when you ASSUME language defined by a grammar?
-   Easier to just use derivation tree for BNF, and parse tree for generic?
-   TODO

 In common usage the **parsing** of text tends to refer to any kind of formal decomposition into a predefined structure, particularly into a tree structure.
-This may include parsing the text to a derivation tree, an expression tree, an AST, or the use of various ad hoc methods for breaking the text down into components.
+This may include parsing text to a derivation tree, an expression tree, an AST, or the use of various ad hoc methods for breaking the text down into components.
 Informally, expression trees are often referred to as parse trees.